Why Choose a Mantis ComposTumbler Composter?

 Bin contents are fully enclosed to keep out rodents, pets, and other wildlife.
 No more messy, unsightly piles, and no odours wafting over to your neighbour’s porch.

-The ComposT-Twin is constructed of the finest quality materials and built for years of use.
-Our sturdy tubular steel frame and galvanized drum are designed to last and last, year after year.
+The Compostumbler drum composter by Mantis are constructed of the finest quality materials and built for years of use.
+Sturdy tubular steel frame, galvannealed drums.
+End caps and divider is BPA-free, food grade plastic.
+Compostumbler Composters are designed to last and last, year after year.

 Other Composting Methods Just Don’t Measure Up